salasberryfin/pyndora/README.md

 <br>
 <br>
 Still, I think it would be great to continue building on top of this project if the team finds it interesting.
-I got to learn a lot, which why I joined this hackathon in the first place and I'd love to be able to contribute to the project.
+I got to learn a lot, which is why I joined this hackathon in the first place and I'd love to be able to contribute to the project.

 <p align="right">(<a href="#top">back to top</a>)</p>